stanley-gu/standardsCh/chapter.md

 # Summary

-With the sequencing of the human genome, it has become apparent that Systems Biology, the understanding of cellular networks through dynamical analysis is becoming an important part of research for mainstream biologists.
+With the sequencing of the human genome, it has become apparent that systems biology, the understanding of cellular networks through dynamical analysis is becoming an important part of research for mainstream biologists.
 One of the indicative trends to emerge in recent years is the development of model interchange standards that permit biologists to easily exchange dynamical models